A Brief History of The Gorilla Foundation

 Team

-Since Koko’s passing in 2018, The Gorilla Foundation, led by its 2 Founders (for 43 years), has streamlined its operations to prepare for “phase 2” of Project Koko — Bringing interspecies communication to the public (which includes children, zoos, sanctuaries, and the African habitats where gorillas live and face the ongoing threat of extinction).
-Thus, we are currently a small group of researchers, educators and volunteers, working overtime to maximize Koko’s Legacy, with help from both a governing and a scientific advisory board.
-Were updating our team section now, and will post it during the week of Oct.
-21-25.
+Since Koko’s passing in 2018, The Gorilla Foundation has streamlined its operations to prepare for “phase 2” of Project Koko — Bringing interspecies communication to the public (which includes children, zoos, sanctuaries, and the African habitats where gorillas live and face the ongoing threat of extinction).
+We are working overtime to maximize Koko’s Legacy, with help from both a governing and a scientific advisory board, and investing in strategic partnerships to create educational content and gorilla-centric sanctuary designs with internet-only public connectivity in order to improve the lives of captive gorillas, and protect the lives of “free-living” gorillas in Africa.